AlexFreik/lsm/README.md

 make start
 ```

 Now you can go to any of the test `HTML` pages.
 ZAM window and Zoom Elements mocks will pop up.
-Just can check that everything works.
+Just check that everything works.